openwisp/openwisp-monitoring/README.rst

    }

-**Note:** If an organisation has more than one iperf server configured, then it enables the iperf checks to run on different devices at the same time.
-If the current available server is busy running a check, then it will keep other checks back in queue until the previous check finishes.
+**Note:** If an organisation has more than one iperf server configured, then it enables the iperf checks to run concurrently on different devices.
+If all of the available servers are busy, then it will add the check back in the queue.

 The celery-beat configuration for the iperf check needs to be added too: